`

 Parallelism Options

-Recommendations can be found from Microsoft here.
+You can find recommendations from Microsoft here.

 Tuning Advisor